Generating artificial digital image correlation data using physics-guided adversarial networks: Conclusion

 The visual inspection revealed a varying sample quality.
 Especially the converged models after 1000 epochs of training, apart from mostly good samples, produce few garbage samples.
 Although the number of these garbage samples is model-dependent, we were not able to avoid their occurrence completely.
 Moreover, we still face the issue of (local) non-convergence and mode collapse.
 To overcome these issues, one could try to stabilize training using suitable regularization techniques \cite{Mescheder2018ICML, Roth17}.

-Another open problem concerns the control of boundary conditions like the crack path and external force.
-In contrast to finite element simulations, with our approach it is not possible to control them.
-This challenge could be tackled by using a conditional GAN framework instead \cite{cGAN2014} and is part of current research.
+The main open problem concerns the control of boundary conditions like the crack path and external force.
+In contrast to FE-based data generation, with our approach it is not possible to control them.
+This challenge could be tackled by using a conditional GAN framework \cite{cGAN2014} and is part of current research.